Domiii/dbux/README.md

       * other?
       * sort those by `staticTrace`
       * only build when opened
-   * better loop support:
-      * distinguish repeated calls of a trace from other traces at selection
-      * allow to better understand and work through the repetitions
    * better value rendering (e.g. empty string (currently not shown at all); small arrays + objects)
       * function parameters
          * need to properly destruct
             * Reference: https://github.com/babel/babel/blob/master/packages/babel-plugin-transform-destructuring/src/index.js
       * also track `this`
-   * trace details
-      * (if multiple applications exist) `ApplicationNode`
-         * `getRelativeWorkspacePath(application.entryPointPath)`
    * details:
       * Push/Pop (of any kind) show next previous trace/context?
       * [CallbackArg] show `Push/PopCallback` nodes